-A blower is included with the generator.
-It provides ventilation to the engine compartment and should run at least 4 minutes before starting the generator.
+A blower is included with the generator option.
+The blower provides ventilation to the engine compartment and should run at least 4 minutes before starting the generator.
 Using the blower does not take the place of checking the engine compartment by sight and smell for gasoline vapors.
-The blower is located beneath the aft fishbox and can be reached by removing the battery select box on the port side of the cockpit.
+The blower is located in the aft rigging compartment behind the batteries.